From my article Six Strategies for Packing Light, Dana asked an excellent question about bringing sunscreen to Hawaii. She asked:

 Here’s how we continue to travel light, while still bringing sunscreen to Hawaii:

 – We shop around to find containers of sunscreen packaged in 3.4 oz or less containers.
-There’s not an abundance of sunscreen options in that size, but they can be found in stores like Target, Walmart and drugstores.
+They can be found in stores like Target, Walmart, drugstores and online.
+Our favorite sunscreen is ThinkSport which is fairly inexpensive, rated very wall for safety, coral-safe and conveniently available from Amazon.

 – We stuff in as many of the small-sized sunscreens that we can fit into our one-quart, zip-top baggies along with our other essential liquids, gels, and aerosols.
 We both bring a one-quart baggies to maximize the amount of liquids we can bring between the two of us.